cberes/private-proxy/README.md

 ### Static analysis

 If I expected this code to receive updates in the future, I would setup static analysis such as Checkstyle.

+### Remove the client

+If I were releasing this as a library, I would remove the client.
+I included it just to verify that the server works.
+I wouldn't want to get in a situation where clients depend on it and its removal would be a breaking change.